sedEZ/K-means-Clustering/README.md

 # K-means-Clustering
-Implement K-means clustering , and compare the performance to sklearn.cluster.k_means_sklearn

-I write it as an object that you can easily use it
+Implement K-means clustering , and compare the performance to sklearn.cluster.KMeans I write it as an object that you can easily use it

 ## Data Preprocessing